 Always use a clean container to collect and store milk.
 Never pour warm expressed milk into a bottle with cold milk.
 And be sure to label and date each bottle or bag of milk.
 To store milk safely, see the chart above.

 Thaw frozen milk in the refrigerator or in a bowl of warm water.
-Before using milk that has been in the refrigerator, it is a good idea to warm it.
+It’s a good idea to warm refrigerated milk before using it.
 For your baby’s safety: